-The Office Manager and Office Assistant begin issuing "tardy slips" to students who have arrived late through the Main Office, documenting reasons for late arrival.
-After all students have been checked in, the Attendance Officer will begin calling parents of absent students and entering attendance in the FACS database.
+The office manager, compliance assistant and office assistant begin issuing "tardy slips" to students who arrive late through the Main Office, documenting reasons for late arrival.
+After all students have been checked in, the compliance assistant and attendance officer begin calling parents of absent students and entering attendance on Infinite Campus.

-Volunteers arrive and sign-in through the Main Office (all volunteers have previously completed clearance and orientation in the Fenton Family Center).
+Volunteers arrive and sign-in through the Main Office (all volunteers have previously completed clearance).

-FACS's School Psychologist, Elementary Counselor and Speech and Language Pathologist begin working with selected students and/or conducting assessments as contracted by FACS.
+The school psychologist, counselor and speech and language therapist begin working with selected students and/or conducting assessments.

-The Education Specialist Teacher will begin his/her program for selected students as needed: pull-out and collaboration.
+The resource specialist teachers will begin their program for selected students as needed: pull-out and collaboration.

-Nurse begins calling for classes for vision screening, checking on immunizations, getting up-to-date medications and medical records.
+Nurse begins calling for classes for vision screening, checks on immunizations, getting up-todate medications and medical records.

-Paraprofessionals will work in classrooms, supporting the instructional program as directed by teachers.
+Paraprofessionals will work in classrooms, supporting the instructional program, as directed by teachers.